cawcaw/cellar/README.md

 rake db:reset
 ```

-I recommend use http://pow.cx, but you can just start with Thin:
+I re commend use http://pow.cx, but you can just start with Thin:
 ``` shell
 bundle exec thin start
 ```